Thomas Blackburn (burgess): Career

 Both Lee and Blackburn had been militia officers and volunteered to serve under General George Washington.
 His troops elected Blackburn lieutenant colonel on December 20, 1776, but he resigned that commission the following June when the colonel retired and another man was promoted instead of Blackburn.
 Blackburn then volunteered to become an aide de camp to the commander in chief, but was probably conveying messages from the 13th Virginia Regiment (in which Richard S. Blackburn served) or his former colleague Gen. Peter Muhlenburg when he received a serious thigh wound at the Battle of Germantown on October 4, 1777.
-The lead bullet made riding a horse painful, caused him to walk with a limp; it would not be removed from his body for many years, due to its placement and surgical limitations at the time.
+The lead bullet made riding a horse painful and caused him to walk with a limp; it would not be removed from his body for many years, due to its placement and surgical limitations at the time.
 Thus, while Lee's service continued, Blackburn returned home to Rippon Lodge.
 He continued to support the war effort and one winter quartered a regiment of Continental troops on his property, feeding as well as clothing them before they resumed military operations in the spring.

-While Virginia governor Thomas Jefferson in 1780 offered Blackburn a position on the Governor's Council, but Blackburn declined, citing his deafness.
+Virginia governor Thomas Jefferson in 1780 offered Blackburn a position on the Governor's Council, but Blackburn declined, citing his deafness.
 He also hosted and corresponded with his former commander and U.S. President George Washington, and while physically unable to carry the coffin, was among the lead mourners at the late President's funeral.

 In the 1790s, Blackburn, his wife and daughter spent about two years in Bermuda, vainly hoping the climate would cure their daughter's tuberculosis.
 Following her death, they returned to Prince William County.